Portfolio Fast Track: From Request to Delivery¶

 The roadmap generator uses these effort estimates, combined with contributor availability, to automatically schedule projects on the timeline.
 More accurate estimates = better roadmaps.

-Timeline Tab — Apply a Phase Template (Optional)¶
+Timeline Tab -- Apply a Phase Template (Optional)¶

 If your organization has defined phase templates (e.g., "Standard Project", "Agile Sprint Cycle"), you can apply one here to instantly scaffold your project timeline with predefined phases and milestones.
+The timeline can be viewed as a table or a Gantt chart.

 You can also set dates manually or skip this entirely for simpler initiatives.